linuxkit/linuxkit/docs/packages.md

 - `disable-content-trust` _(bool)_: Disable Docker content trust for this package (default: no)
 - `disable-cache` _(bool)_: Disable build cache for this package (default: no)
 - `config`: _(struct `github.com/moby/tool/src/moby.ImageConfig`)_: Image configuration, marshalled to JSON and added as `org.mobyproject.config` label on image (default: no label)
+- `depends`: Contains information on prerequisites which must be satisfied in order to build the package.
+Has subfields:
+    - `docker-images`: Docker images to be made available (as `tar` files via `docker image save`) within the package build context.
+Contains the following nested fields:
+        - `from-file` and `list`: _(string and string list respectively)_.
+Mutually exclusive fields specifying the list of images to include.
+Each image must include a valid digest (`sha256:...`) in order to maintain determinism.
+If `from-file` is used then it is a path relative to (and within) the package directory with one image per line (lines with `#` in column 0 and blank lines are ignore).
+If `list` is used then each entry is an image.
+        - `target` and `target-dir`: _(string)_ Mutually exclusive fields specifying the target location, if `target` is used then it is a path relative to (and within) the package dir which names a `tar` file into which all of the listed images will be saved.
+If `target-dir` then it is a path relative to (and within) the package directory which names a directory into which each image will be saved (as `«image name»@«digest».tar`). **NB**: The path referenced by `target-dir` will be _removed_ prior to populating (to avoid issues with stale files).

 ## Building packages